Let’s talk about anti-matter, terminology, and confusion.

 Why is there far more matter than antimatter in the observable universe?

-The universe is made of electrinos, positrinos, and energy overlaid on a Euclidean 3D void.
+The universe is made of energetic electrinos and positrinos overlaid on Euclidean time and space.
 That’s it!
 Electrinos, positrinos, and energy are each conserved, so a priori we know that nothing is missing.
-All structure is emergent.
-The breakthrough idea is that Einstein’s spacetime is a very cold particle-based æther that interacts so weakly at macro scales as to defy detection and understanding.
+All assemblies are emergent. including the standard model particles including the Higgs which is a very low apparent energy æther made from point charge assemblies that implements Einstein’s spacetime.
+Aether interacts so weakly at macro scales as to defy detection and understanding.
 Michelson-Morley incorrectly dismissed the aether.

 All assemblies in nature are powered by pro and/or anti Noether cores.
 Noether cores are nested tri-dipoles.
 It turns out that Higgs aether is made of couplings of low apparent energy pro and anti Noether cores.
 Photons are coaxial, planar, pro and anti Noether cores that contrarotate and generate the familiar electromagnetic wave.
 So even at the assembly level we are certain that we have an overall balance.
 Still, we must consider the fermions.
 Are they all based on pro Noether cores?

 I asked the following on reddit r/particlephysics.